Sales Engagement: What, Why, and Best Practices Explained

 Surprisingly, only 35% of sales reps’ time is spent interacting with customers.
 The rest of the time is spent on administrative tasks such as logging call details, updating the sales pipeline, and others.

-The sales engagement platform can help save your sales reps time by automating the capturing and logging activities.
+Sales engagement platforms can help save your sales reps time by automating the capturing and logging activities.

 You can automate the process of collecting interaction and engagement data across all communication channels.